Improving Classifier-Free Guidance of Flow Matching via Manifold Projection: Conclusions

-In this work, we have provided a principled an optimization-based interpretation of classifier-free guidance, clarifying its objective, limitations, and sensitivity to guidance scale in flow-based generative models.
-By reformulating CFG sampling as a constrained homotopy optimization problem, we introduced an iteration scheme that enforces manifold projection and effectively mitigates the prediction gap between conditional and unconditional models during inference.
-Combined with Anderson Acceleration, our approach improves sampling stability, convergence, and generation quality in a training-free manner.
-Our theoretical analysis is developed for flow-matching models that parameterize continuous-time velocity fields.
-While the high-level insights regarding prediction-gap sensitivity may extend to diffusion-based samplers, adapting the analysis to discrete-time diffusion dynamics and noise schedules represents a promising avenue for future research.
+In this work, we provide an optimization-based interpretation of classifier-free guidance, clarifying its objective, limitations, and sensitivity to the guidance scale in flow-based generative models.
+By reformulating CFG sampling as a constrained homotopy optimization problem, we introduced CFG-MP, an iterative manifold-projection scheme that mitigates the prediction gap between conditional and unconditional predictions during inference.
+Combined with Anderson Acceleration, the resulting CFG-MP+ improves sampling stability, convergence, and generation quality in a training-free manner across class-to-image and text-to-image generation tasks.

+Although CFG-MP and CFG-MP+ effectively reduce the prediction gap during sampling, this benefit is obtained through additional fixed-point iterations and thus requires potentially more NFEs.
+This extra inference-time computation is useful for improving sample quality and robustness, but it may limit practical deployment when cost is critical.
+A promising direction is to move prediction-gap mitigation from sampling to training, for example, by treating the prediction gap as a reinforcement-learning reward or training-time regularization signal.
+Such a strategy could encourage the model to produce better-aligned conditional and unconditional predictions before inference, thereby reducing the need for additional computation during generation.
+Another natural direction is to adapt our manifold-projection formulation and Anderson-accelerated fixed-point scheme to diffusion models.
+Since DDIM and related diffusion samplers also follow structured sampling dynamics, extending CFG-MP/MP+ to these samplers may also reduce guidance scale sensitivity.